andy9775/dataloader/README.md

 #### ResultMap

-> ResultMap acts as a wrapper around a basic `map[string]Result` but is
+> ResultMap acts as a wrapper around a basic `map[string]Result` and provides
-> thread-safe and provides accessor functions that tell the callers about the map
-> or its state.
+> accessor functions that tell the callers about the map or its state.
+ResultMap
+> is not go routine safe.
 >
-> When creating a new instance of the result map, an array of the
+> When creating a new instance of the result map, a capacity must be provided.
-> Keys must be provided.
-The returned result map will assign `MissingValue` to
-> each key.
-This allows the batch function and cache to easily identify keys for
-> which no value could be found (none exists in the database).

 **`NewResultMap(int) ResultMap`**<br>
 NewResultMap returns a new instance of a result map with the set capacity